Skip to main content Skip to main navigation Skip to search

 Import Relationship and Access Manager (iRAM) is the application to authenticate user access to ADI and manage external user accounts.

-The following roles within ADI application for airline and aircraft operators are:
+The following roles within the ADI application for airline and aircraft operators are:

-• Airline Administrator – Will have responsibility for endorsing users who apply for access to their associated airline via iRAM and have the ability to update new or existing aircraft disinsection treatment information within ADI.
+• Airline Administrator – Will have responsibility for endorsing users who apply for access to their associated airline via iRAM and can update new or existing aircraft disinsection treatment information within ADI.

 • Airline User – Will have the ability to update new or existing aircraft disinsection treatment information within ADI once approved for access.

-The following functions for the roles as an Airline Administrator or Airline User within ADI and iRAM are:
+The table below outlines the various functions and the allocated roles as an Airline Administrator or Airline User within ADI and iRAM:

 Benefits